danhowett/trace/README.md

 ## Usage & distribution

-TRACE and its companion tools are free to use and free to share.
+TRACE and TRACE Brief are free to use and free to share.
 You may download, use, copy, and distribute them at no charge, including within your organisation and to others, provided they remain **free of charge** and this notice and the accompanying disclaimers are kept intact.
-You may **not sell, resell, license for a fee, or otherwise commercialise** any of the tools, or any substantially unmodified version of them, whether on their own or bundled as part of a paid product or service.
+You may **not sell, resell, license for a fee, or otherwise commercialise** either tool, or any substantially unmodified version of them, whether on their own or bundled as part of a paid product or service.
 If you share them, share them freely.